© Mat De Rome

 Atwater Cocktail Club

 To get to the Atwater Cocktail Club entrance, you have to walk through a back alley that may make you hesitate, but we promise it’s well worth it.
 This little hidden bar is a trendy yet cozy gem decorated in warm wood tones and elegant velvets.
 The cocktail menu is inventive and uses fresh ingredients, some of which are unique, like truffles and cigar smoke.
-The hand-shaved clear ice cubes and meticulous garnishes are also a plus, as is the food menu by sister restaurant Foiegwa.
+The hand-shaved clear ice cubes and meticulous garnishes are also a plus, as is the food menu by sister restaurant Foiegwa located below the Club.

 The Coldroom hides behind an anonymous black metal door in Old Montréal.
 Follow the house rules listed on its website and you’re guaranteed a good time.
 The space is classy and counts some classic Old Montréal elements such as grey stone walls and low wood ceiling beams.
 The cocktail menu is inventive and holds a selection of seasonal drinks as well as the Coldroom crew’s riff on the classics.
 This bar is shrouded in mystery, including an absence of address anywhere online, but #followtheduck on its social media channels and you may just find it.